-- Conduct a comprehensive study of trails in the Region with the aim of assessing assets and needs and identifying opportunities for improving and expanding the Region's trail system. - Improve and expand greenways to improve connections to the Region's parks and open space resources. - Expand or improve transit service as needed to provide connections to the Region's parks and open spaces. - · Support and expand existing trail networks and improve trail head amenities. - Connect public parks to trails and pathways and other pedestrian or bicycle networks where feasible to provide linkages and connectivity between recreational uses. - Conduct a study of public access along the shoreline and Connecticut riverfront to inventory public access locations, the capacity and condition of those locations, and potential for expanding or providing new public access locations. - Expand public access to the western shore of the Connecticut River, with shoreline trails parks, picnic areas and canoe & boat launch sites.
+- Improve and expand greenways to improve connections to the Region's parks and open space resources. - Expand or improve transit service as needed to provide connections to the Region's parks and open spaces. - Support and expand existing trails networks and improve trail head amenities. - Connect public parks to trails and pathways (such as the Blue-Green Way) and other pedestrian or bicycle networks where feasible to provide linkages and connectivity between recreational uses.

 The Region has a long history of innovation that will continue to be central to its identity well into the future.
 Innovation in the Region has taken many forms over time beginning with a rich industrial history which emerged from mills along the Connecticut River and its tributaries, to industries that thrived from the Region's transportation connections whether water, rail, or highway.
 Innovation is diverse across the Region, which is home to advanced manufacturing, technology, aerospace, bioscience, arts, and education.
-The Lower Connecticut River Valley will foster an environment of growth and opportunity that supports, encourages, and attracts innovation.
-Additionally, the Region will provide a high-quality of life that is attractive to a highly skilled workforce.
+The Lower Connecticut River Valley fosters an environment of growth and opportunity that supports, encourages, and attracts innovation.
+Additionally, the Region is close to major metropolitan areas; this contributes to a high-quality of life that is attractive to a highly skilled workforce.